Model-Free Nonlinear Feedback Optimization: Design of Model-Free Feedback Optimization

 The proposed controller iteratively updates control inputs along descent steps for the objective function $\obj(u)$.
 These steps are given by the negative gradient estimates constructed from the evaluations of $\obj(u)$.
 Such a design does not involve the sensitivity $\nabla_u h(u,d)$ of the steady-state input-output map $h(u,d)$ and therefore makes this controller inherently model-free.
 An illustration of the interconnection of the system \eqref{eq:system} and this controller is provided in Fig.~\ref{fig:structure}.

 The proposed feedback optimization controller is

-where $v_{k}$, $v_{k-1}$ are standard normal random vectors, and $\delta$ is a smoothing parameter as in \eqref{eq:one_point_gradient_estimate}.
+where $\eta > 0$ is the step size, $v_0,\ldots,v_{k+1}$ are i.i.d.~standard normal random vectors, and $\delta$ is a smoothing parameter as in \eqref{eq:one_point_gradient_estimate}.
 The update \eqref{eq:updateOPT} describes the actions performed by the controller at time $k+1$.
 First, a new candidate solution $w_{k+1}$ is computed based on $\tilde \phi_{k}$, which is the gradient estimate at the previous candidate solution $w_k$.
 This estimate is constructed once the measurement $y_{k+1}$ is available, since $y_{k+1}$ reflects the influence of $u_k$ and is utilized as a substitute for the steady-state output $h(u_k,d)$.
 Notice that the historic evaluation $\Phi(u_{k-1},y_k)$ is reused at time $k+1$.
 Finally, the new input $u_{k+1}$ is obtained by perturbing the candidate solution $w_{k+1}$ with the exploration noise $\delta v_{k+1}$, and it is applied to the system \eqref{eq:system}.
-The role of the perturbation $\delta v_k$ is to explore \eqref{eq:system} around $w_k$, thus contributing to the effectiveness of $\tilde{\phi}_k$ as a gradient estimate.
+The role of the perturbation is to explore \eqref{eq:system} around $w_k$, thus contributing to the effectiveness of $\tilde{\phi}_k$ as a gradient estimate.

 \begin{remark} The gradient estimate \eqref{eq:updateDTestimate} is inspired by the estimate based on residual feedback in \cite{zhang2020improving}.
-Nonetheless, there exists a key difference in that it uses the approximate objective value $\Phi(u_k,y_{k+1})$ based on real-time measurements of system outputs, rather than the exact objective value $\obj(u_k) = \Phi(u_k,h(u_k,d))$.
-This feature results from the consideration of system dynamics, which prevents us from instantly accessing steady-state outputs.
-The errors incurred by the approximations pose additional challenges for the closed-loop performance analysis and will be one of the main foci of the following section. \end{remark}
+Nonetheless, there exists a key difference in that it uses the approximate objective value $\Phi(u_k,y_{k+1})$ based on real-time measurements of outputs, rather than the exact objective value $\obj(u_k) = \Phi(u_k,h(u_k,d))$.
+This feature results from the lack of model information (i.e., the map $h$ and the disturbance $d$) and the consideration of system dynamics, which prevents us from instantly accessing steady-state outputs.
+The inability to evaluate the objective $\Phi$ at steady state poses additional challenges for the closed-loop performance analysis and will be addressed in the following section. \end{remark}